CS5008-khoury-lionelle/MidtermOptionFib/instructions/sample_midterm/README.md

 > report will be using the Fibonacci Series.

 ## Overview
-This report focuses on the speed differences between implementations of [Pascal's Triangle]<sup>1</sup>.
-Pascal's Triangle represents the binomial coefficients as a triangle staring with 1 and progressing.
+This report focuses on the speed differences between implementations of [Pascal's Triangle]<sup>[1]</sup>.
+It is worth mentioning, that while it is known as Pascal's Triangle in the western world, it goes by multiple names as discovered by multiple cultures throughout the world.
+Some names include: Khayyam (مثلث خیام) and Yang Hui (杨辉三角; 楊輝三角) Triangle.

+Pascal's triangle represents the binomial coefficients as a triangle staring with 1 and progressing.
 It can be presented mathematically
 as:

 $$\binom{n}{k} = \binom{n-1}{k-1} + \binom{n-1}{k}$$